vaiserYT/DeadCellsMultiplayerMod/README.md

 ### 2️⃣ Run DCCM
 Start the game using:
 DCCM will generate the required files on the first launch.
-When the game loads — simply close it.

 ---

 ### 3️⃣ Install the mod
 Extract the **DeadCellsMultiplayerMod** folder into mods folder in coremod:
 ---

 ### 4️⃣ Network configuration